Tokyo elects assembly amid pandemic fears over Olympics | Politics

 Voters in Japan's capital are electing the Tokyo city assembly amid worries about health risks during the Olympics, opening in three weeks, as coronavirus cases continue to rise.
 In Sunday's balloting, 271 candidates are vying for 127 seats.
 Eligible voters total 9.8 million people in the megacity with a population of nearly 14 million.

-Public opinion surveys show most people want the Games cancelled or postponed again.
-Behind the fears is the lagging vaccination rollout, with only about 10 per cent of the population fully vaccinated.
+Public opinion surveys show about 60% of respondents want the Games canceled or postponed again.
+Behind the fears is the lagging vaccination rollout, with only about 10% of the population fully vaccinated.

+The Yomiuri daily newspaper estimated voter turnout at slightly under 10%, lagging the last election by about 5 percentage points.
+The polls close at 8 p.m.
 Tokyo Gov. Yuriko Koike called in sick two weeks ago, citing exhaustion, and was not seen in public until Friday.
 Her routine role would have been to stump for her party, Tomin First, the biggest with 46 seats in the assembly heading into the election.
-Neither Koike nor her party pushed for a cancellation, but instead called for the Games without fans in the stands.
-The organising committee has said a decision on attendance restrictions was still being studied.
-The only major party clearly advocating for the Olympic to be cancelled was the Communist Party, which held 18 seats.
+Neither Koike nor her party pushed for a cancellation but instead called for the Games without fans in the stands.
+The organizing committee has said a decision on attendance restrictions was still being studied.
+The only major party clearly advocating for the Olympics to be canceled was the Communist Party, which held 18 seats.
 The Democrats, a leading opposition party, raised questions about the Olympics but pushed other issues in their campaign, such as economic aid for those hurt by the coronavirus.
 The Olympics, opening July 23, bring together 15,000 athletes and more than 50,000 officials, including corporate sponsors and dignitaries, as well as 70,000 volunteers.
 Some medical experts have warned it could become a COVID-19 superspreader event, warning that new cases in Tokyo, now totaling several hundred, could shoot up to thousands.
 Olympic team members and officials are more likely than the Japanese public to have been fully vaccinated.
 The ruling Liberal Democrats, the party of Prime Minister Yoshihide Suga, which previously had 25 seats in the Tokyo assembly, are likely to increase their representation as the momentum of Koike's party has fizzled, according to Japanese media reports.
 But most people were still undecided.
-Koike, a former news anchor, became Tokyo's first woman governor in 2016, and was reelected to another four-year term in a 2020 landslide.
-She is a proponent of gender equality, comparing the situation in Japan to “an iron plate,” rather than “a glass ceiling.”
+Koike, a former news anchor, became Tokyo's first woman governor in 2016 and was re-elected to another four-year term in a 2020 landslide.
+She is a proponent of gender equality, comparing the situation in Japan to "an iron plate," rather than "a glass ceiling."
 Analysts say Koike, previously a parliamentary lawmaker, may be contemplating a return to national politics.
 Parliamentary elections are expected later this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)